RPraxedes/time-tracker/README.md

 # Time Tracker app

-## Key requirement: company needs documentation that salaries employees did or did not get evertime each week
+## Key requirement: company needs documentation that salaries employees did or did not get everytime each week

 ## Models